MicrosoftDocs/power-pages-docs/power-pages-docs/configure/webapi-azure-blob.md

 > [!NOTE]
 > * Azure File size of up to 10 GB is supported.
 > * You can change the column names or use a different table while following the steps in this example.
+> * These APIs only work for records which are already created.
+Attachments uploaded using these APIs will be linked to that record.
+> * These APIs will perform multiple updates on the note (Annotation) entity as files are uploaded in chunks.

 ## Prerequisites